 Lake Balvi is located in Kubulu Parish, Balvi Municipality, and the city of Balvi.
 On the shore of the lake, you will find the Balvi manor complex with the former manor and the manor park with the environmental object “Air”, which is the world’s largest wind chime ensemble (installed in 2018, author - architect Didzis Jaunzems).
 Surrounded by the trees of the park, there are also multiple resting places with benches, as well as a beach and several beach volleyball courts.

 Drīdzis - the deepest lake in Latvia and the Baltics.
 At its deepest point, the lake reaches a depth of 65.1 metres.
-The surroundings of the lake are part of the Lake Drīdzis Nature Park and the lake has been in a nature protected area since 1977.
+The lake's surroundings are part of the Lake Drīdzis Nature Park and the lake has been in a nature-protected area since 1977.
 It is connected to the Ots and Ārdavs lakes by a canal system.
 8 species of fish have been found in the lake.
-There are also several islands on the lake, the largest of which is Bernāti Island, which was inhabited by people until recently.
+There are also several islands on the lake, the largest of which is Bernāti Island, which people inhabited until recently.